slobberbone/portal/README.md

 - Loading page information
 - Help
 - Menu configuration from json file
+- Main picture with links from json file

 # Roadmap
 - Limit access with a login/password from htpasswd file